eggheadio/eggheadio-course-notes/build-a-react-native-application-for-ios-and-android-from-start-to-finish/notes/01-create-a-react-native-app-and-run-it-on-the-ios-simulator-and-android-emulator.md

 Any text editor can be used - Sublime Text, Atom, Vim etc - but if you do not yet have a text editor of choice, check out [Visual Studio Code](https://code.visualstudio.com/download).

 ### React Native
-Navigate to [react native docs](https://reactnative.dev/docs/environment-setup), select `React Native CLI Quickstart` tab, and choose your dev OS and target OS - e.g. macOS and iOS.
+🤔Navigate to [react native docs](https://reactnative.dev/docs/environment-setup), select `React Native CLI Quickstart` tab, and choose your dev OS and target OS - e.g. macOS and iOS.

 > Note: iOS development can only be done on a macOS device, due to Apple licensing.
 If you are planning to build for iOS make sure you have a macOS dev device, otherwise follow the Android instructions to get setup.

-The docs will step you through each dependency you need to setup, before installing the `react native` package.
+👍The docs will step you through each dependency you need to setup, before installing the `react native` package.
 Go through the `Installing dependencies` section for each target OS, even if you are only planning to build for one.
 This will save a lot of time in the future 🙂

 Once all dependencies are installed for both target platforms, install the `react native CLI` package.